facebook/hhvm/hphp/hack/doc/HIPs/ownership_and_linearity.md

 They use dependent typing for this and have discovered the need for a borrowed state but have not yet handled the polymorphic MaybeOwned state.
 They have a representation for Owned V Unowned, but specifically note that it doesn't allow for representation of borrowed.
-It's more similar to haskel's polymorphism due to its lack of a borrowed state.
+It's more similar to Haskell's polymorphism due to its lack of a borrowed state.

 Also, from another paper or note: